joseflegal/dev-test.joseflegal.com/README.md

 1. Modify the `checkGroup` function in the file, so it returns `true` if all rules and groups apply, otherwise `false`.

-2. Try your best implement the task in an eficient and elegant way.
+2. Try your best to implement the task in an eficient and elegant way.

 ### Extra credit